code-423n4/2022-09-quickswap/README.md

 ```
 npm run coverage
 ```

+### Slither

+Please note that Slither <= 0.8.3 [contains a bug](https://github.com/crytic/slither/issues/1281) that interferes with the analysis of some contracts in the repository.
+Most likely, until the 0.8.4 slither is released, it will not be possible to analyze [src/core/contracts/AlgebraPool.sol](https://github.com/code-423n4/2022-09-quickswap/blob/main/src/core/contracts/AlgebraPool.sol).
+If necessary, you can try to use the dev version of Slither.

 ### Deploy
 Firstly you need to create `.env` file in the root directory of project as in `env.example`.